 Before joining DIPA, Carmen worked at various community organizations, including at the New York Committee for Occupational Safety and Health as an Immigrant Safety & Health Specialist, where her work was dedicated to assisting immigrant workers who helped in rescue, cleanup, and recovery efforts after 9/11.
 She also worked at Latino Justice as an intake and outreach worker/paralegal, and co-founded its 9/11 program, Proyecto Ayuda.
 She has worked extensively in the areas of social services and civil rights, advocating for equal justice in the Latino and immigrant communities, including as the chair of the Williamsburg/Southside Fair Housing Committee for Equal Justice.
 She has also served on many boards and helped co-found organizations such as El Puente, Habitantes Unidos para Preservar a Williamsburg, Trinity SRO, Trinity/Transfiguration Church Homeless Shelter, Casa Bethsaida, Musica against Drugs, and La Cocina.

-She is originally from Washington State.
-Before joining DIPA, Estelle worked at Cabrini providing Iegal assistance and social services to immigrant populations.
-Estelle also has experience in Trafficking and Domestic Violence cases through Safe Horizon, and handled wage and hour violations as part of her clinical work.
+Estelle joined the NYSDOL in 2012 as a Supervisor for DIPA's Agriculture Labor Program.
+In 2014, Estelle became DIPA Counsel.
+As Counsel, Estelle provides legal support for the various programs under DIPA including labor trafficking and U/T visa certifications.
+Before joining DIPA, Estelle worked at Cabrini providing legal assistance and social services to immigrant populations.
+Estelle also has experience in Trafficking and Domestic Violence cases through Safe Horizon.
 She speaks English and Spanish, and is a member of the New York State Bar.

 Thanks for the feedback!
 It will help us improve your experience.